 CHEAD is registered as a Charitable Incorporated Organisation with the Registered Charity Number 1174589.

 CHEAD operates in accordance with the objects enshrined in its Constitution, which is compliant with the legal framework of CIOs as set out in the Charity Act 2011 (and in further regulations).

 Any changes to the Constitution are put before the membership for approval.
 The Executive Committee is charged with the strategic and operational management of the association on behalf of the membership.

 Members of the Executive Committee give their time to CHEAD free of charge and remuneration and meet six times yearly.
-CHEAD employs a part time Policy and External Relations Manager and a part time Membership and Adminstration Manager.
+CHEAD employs a part-time Policy and External Relations Manager and a part-time Membership and Administration Manager.

-CHEAD’s latest Annual Report and accounts can be accessed through the links.
+CHEAD’s latest Annual Report and Accounts can be accessed through the key document links.